Surviving the Inner City (7:18)

-And what if we did it one neighborhood at a time.
+And what if we did it one neighborhood at a time?
 What if we chose the most cumbersome, challenging, violent inner cities and we say, “You know what?
-We’re going to go after, because Jesus loves those types of places.
-And what if we start in our own backyard?”
+We’re going to go after it, because Jesus loves those types of places.”
+And what if we start in our own backyard?

 We are very serious about every inner city having a mission church.
 We’ve seen lives changed.
 We’ve seen people who are addicted to crack cocaine.
 We’ve seen people who are notorious gang members.
 We’ve seen people who’ve come out of the penitentiary and their lives are changing around.
 It’s been amazing.
 And we’re just getting started.

 Here’s the dream that God put in our heart, that we would be a church that would unleash unprecedented hope in every inner city church around the world.
 God is not done.
 We’re joining him on the journey, enjoying the ride as we go.
 All the bumps, the bruises, all the celebrations, all the wins.
 And yet we realize that Jesus, like he said in Matthew, “I will build my church and the gates of hell will not prevail.”